"

 Fundamental Tenets of the Theory

-Maslow described human needs as ordered in a hierarchy—a pressing need would need to be mostly satisfied before someone would give their attention to the next highest need.
-None of his published works included a visual representation of the hierarchy.
-The pyramidal diagram illustrating the Hierarchy of Needs, may have been created by a psychology textbook publisher as an illustrative device.
-This now iconic pyramid frequently depicts the spectrum of human needs, both physical and psychological, as accompaniment to articles describing Maslow’s needs theory and may give the impression that the hierarchy of needs is a fixed and rigid sequence of progression.
-Yet, starting with the first publication of his theory in 1943, Maslow described human needs as being relatively fluid—with many needs being present in a person simultaneously (Maslow, 1943).
-According to Maslow’s theory, when a human being ascends the levels of the hierarchy having fulfilled the needs in the hierarchy, one may eventually achieve self-actualization.
+Maslow described human needs as ordered in a hierarchy.
+None of his published works included a visual representation of the hierarchy, though it is often depicted as a pyramid.
+This now iconic pyramid frequently depicts the spectrum of human needs, both physical and psychological.
+Maslow described human needs as being relatively fluid—with many needs being present in a person simultaneously (Maslow, 1943).
+According to Maslow’s theory, when a human being ascends the levels of the hierarchy they may eventually achieve self-actualization and transcendence.
 Late in life, Maslow came to conclude that self-actualization was not an automatic outcome of satisfying the other human needs (Frick 1989; Maslow, 1967).

 Human needs as identified by Maslow: